Lunatask

 The Kanban board feels a bit clumsy.
 Dragging cards doesn’t always go smoothly, and the layout doesn’t use screen space optimally.
 If you’re used to Trello or Notion, this will disappoint.
 The list view and Eisenhower Matrix are much stronger.

 Small bugs pop up regularly.
 Nothing that makes the app unusable, but still annoying.
 Sometimes a habit doesn’t sync right away, or a task temporarily disappears from your overview.
-It’s usually fixed quickly, but it reminds you that this isn’t a product made by a large team.
+It’s usually fixed quickly, but it reminds you that this isn’t a product from a large team.

 What do others think?

-Overall sentiment is positive.
-People especially appreciate the unique Must/Should/Want method and the combination of tasks, habits, and journaling in one app.
-The full end-to-end encryption gets a lot of praise from privacy‑conscious users.
+The overall sentiment is positive.
+People especially appreciate the unique Must/Should/Want method and the combination of tasks, habits, and journal in one app.
+The full end-to-end encryption receives a lot of praise from privacy‑conscious users.

-Techlore, a YouTube channel focused on privacy, praises the all‑in‑one approach but calls the mobile app “clunky.”
-TheAriannaBradford, who creates reviews for people with ADHD, finds the structure perfect for her audience but had trouble with the mobile installation (although that has since improved).
+Techlore, a YouTube channel focused on privacy, praises the all‑in‑one approach but calls the mobile app “clunky”.
+TheAriannaBradford, who makes reviews for people with ADHD, finds the structure perfect for her audience but had trouble with the mobile installation (although that has since improved).

 What people appreciate most is the developer’s involvement.
 He responds to feedback, fixes bugs quickly, and listens to feature requests.
 For a one‑man show, that’s impressive.